-• A Spectroscopist oversees the technical details associated with analytical analyses and laboratory quality assurance.
-They are responsible for reviewing calibrations, reviewing quality control test data, reviewing XRF spectra, devising analysis protocols to meet study objectives, and diagnosing instrument problems and recommending solutions.

-- Two laboratory technicians oversee the operation of the sample handling and gravimetric weighing laboratory.
+- Two Spectroscopists oversee the technical details associated with analytical analyses and laboratory quality assurance.
+They are responsible for reviewing calibrations, reviewing quality control test data, reviewing XRF spectra, devising analysis protocols to meet study objectives, and diagnosing instrument problems and recommending solutions. - Additional laboratory technicians oversee the operation of the sample handling and gravimetric weighing laboratory.
 They are responsible for the sample receiving, shipping, and labeling of IMPROVE samples.
-They are also responsible for the operation and maintenance of the gravimetric balances. - Two laboratory technicians operate the XRF and HIPS instruments.
-They are responsible for routine changing of samples, maintaining analysis records, processing data, performing quality control tests, and performing routine instrument maintenance such as liquid nitrogen fills and automated detector calibrations. - One laboratory technician operates the TOA instruments.
+They are also responsible for the operation and maintenance of the gravimetric balances. - Additional laboratory technicians operate the XRF and HIPS instruments.
+They are responsible for routine changing of samples, maintaining analysis records, processing data, performing quality control tests, and performing routine instrument maintenance such as liquid nitrogen fills and automated detector calibrations. - Additional laboratory technician operates the TOA instruments.
 They are responsible for routine analysis of samples, maintaining analysis records, preparation of standard solutions, and performing routine instrument maintenance.

-The AQRC Software & Analysis Group Manager is Mr. Sean Raffuse, who oversees development of the CSN SQL database and software for laboratory operations, validation, and data analysis.
+The AQRC Software & Analysis Group Manager is Mr. Sean Raffuse, who oversees development of the SQL database and software for laboratory operations, validation, and data analysis.
 The AQRC Software & Analysis Group Manager oversees technical staff who share responsibilities for database management and programming.
 Responsibilities include:

-- 1. Maintaining and upgrading the data management system (see Section 5.10) including the SQL Server database, data processing and visualization tools, and data reporting and data input forms; - 2.
+- 1. Maintaining and upgrading the data management system (see Section 3.2.3) including the SQL Server database, data processing and visualization tools, and data reporting and data input forms; - 2.
 Working with staff to identify, map, design, and implement improvements to the data management system; - 3.
 Testing, verifying, and documenting modifications to the system; - 4.
 Importing and processing new data and associated metadata into the database system; - 5.
 Designing and maintaining an archival system for all data and metadata records and source files.

-The Data & Reporting Group Manager oversees data validation and delivery operations, including technical staff responsible for data validation and submission.
-This position is currently vacant; however, the duties are being performed by Dr. Nicky Young.
+The Data & Reporting Group Manager is Dr. Young.
+She oversees data validation and delivery operations, including technical staff responsible for data validation and submission.
 Responsibilities include:

-- 1. Reviewing the components of the measurements (flow rates, concentrations, etc.) in preparation for final data validation; - 2.
-Working with laboratory staff to resolve problems or discrepancies encountered during data review; - 3.
-Validating the final data set, with input as needed from data analysts; - 4.
-Submitting CSN data set to the DART system for SLT review; - 5.
-Communicating with SLT data validators to resolve discrepancies; - 6.
-Formatting the data to meet AQS and FED standards; - 7.
-Submitting the final data sets to AQS (CSN and IMPROVE) and FED (IMPROVE).
+- 1. Coordinating project deliverables and documentation including tracking and coordinating tasks across multiple internal groups and external agencies to meet program deadlines; - 2.
+Preparing and editing various project-related documents including contributing sections to the quality assurance reports, monthly reports, technical reports, and proposals; - 3.
+Ensuring data validation documentation are maintained including designing, developing and implementing standard operating procedures for routine data processing, validation, and delivery; - 4.
+Developing and maintaining internal and external communications with funding agencies and state validators; - 5.
+Evaluating data characteristics and problems and guiding discussions regarding data validation practices and treatment of questionable data; and - 6.
+Refining and developing tools necessary for effective data validation. - Dr. Young supervises technical staff who: - 1.
+Review the components of the measurements (flow rates, elemental concentration, etc.) in preparation for final data validation; - 2.
+Work with laboratory staff to resolve problems or discrepancies encountered during data review; - 3.
+Validate the final data set, with input as needed from data analysts; - 4.
+Submit the CSN data set to the DART system for SLT review; - 5.
+Communicate with SLT data validators to resolve discrepancies in the CSN data; - 6.
+Format the data to meet AQS and FED standards; and - 7.
+Submit the final data sets to AQS (CSN and IMPROVE) and FED (IMPROVE).